linode/docs/docs/products/tools/marketplace/guides/openbao/index.md

 Unseal Key (will be hidden):
 {{< /output >}}

-5. The resulting output should indicate that OpenBao is now unsealed (notice the `Sealed false` line).
+5. The resulting output should indicate that OpenBao is now unsealed (`Sealed:false`).

     {{< output >}}
 Unseal Key (will be hidden):